swaminator/outbound/YC.md

  Once you’ve picked a platform it’s time to pick a technology stack.
 This is either a really complicated decision or a very simple one if you or your technical cofounder is already comfortable with a particular technology.
 If you are building a mobile app, do you choose Swift (iOS) or Java (Android), or something cross-platform like React Native?
 For a web app, the choices seem endless - do you build a single page app with frameworks such as React, Vue, or Angular, or do you build server-rendered apps with more traditional (e.g. Rails, PHP) or modern (NextJS, Nuxt) frameworks?
 On the backend do you manage your own virtual servers (e.g. EC2)  or go serverless (Lambda, AppSync, Fargate)?

 There is no right decision, it’s just what you’re comfortable with.
-As a tech co-founder who also did sales, one principle I followed was to outsource as much complexity as I could.
-Some things you give up as a result is control, but I was okay with that as I wanted to focus on selling my product.
 In 2013, I chose Ruby on Rails because 1) great community support - gems (or 3rd party libs) like Devise, ActiveAdmin were well adopted 2) defacto choice for most startups at the time 3) effortless deployment with Heroku 4) database - I chose Postgres mainly because Postgres and Heroku worked really well together (and I had only ever worked with relational DBs) 5) free to start.

 If I were building my startup in 2020, I would choose React on the frontend and AWS Amplify for the serverless backend.
 The primary reasons for using Amplify: 1) really easy to get started 2) free to start and very cheap compared to Heroku even once you start acquiring customers 3) managed services such as authentication and serverless functions (no need to manage scaling servers as your traffic increases).